krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 ---
+comments: true
 author: krishan
 layout: post
 categories: webapp
 title: Python Flask web application in azure linux
+description: Start a python flask web applicaiton in azure linux machine and understand the basics behind that.
 ---

 Even though the tutorial involves azure, the instructions will work in any ubuntu based linux machine.